nv-bogdan/rag/docs/custom-metadata.md

 ```

 **Note**: Elasticsearch filters use the `metadata.content_metadata.field_name` format and support standard Elasticsearch query types like `term`, `range`, `wildcard`, `terms`, etc.

+**Advanced Elasticsearch Support**: All ES queries are supported.
+Advanced developers who are familiar with Elasticsearch can refer to the [official Elasticsearch query and filter documentation](https://www.elastic.co/docs/explore-analyze/query-filter) and write any query or filter anything they need.
+This advanced functionality is intended for experienced Elasticsearch users.

 ## Advanced Filtering Features